Model-free practical PI-Lead control design by ultimate sensitivity principle: Experimental Evaluation

 Three reference step values $x_{\textrm{ref}} = \{0.005,\, 0.01,\, 0.015\}$ m are used for comparing the response of the tuned PI and PI-Lead, i.e. $C(s)$ and $C(s)L(s)$, controllers.
 The experimental results are shown in Fig. \ref{Fig:8}.

 Note that the control tuning was performed closer to the second reference point $x_{\textrm{ref}} = 0.01$ m, while the position-dependent impact of nonlinearities, in particular of the actuator input-gain and Coulomb friction, are essentially large.
-Nevertheless, the performance of the tuned PI- and PI-Lead-controllers is well in accord with analysis of deriving the tuning rules.
+Nevertheless, the performance of the tuned PI- and PI-Lead-controllers are well in accord with analysis of deriving the tuning rules.
 Recall that especially the nonlinear Coulomb friction cannot be effectively compensated by an integral feedback action during a set-point control task, see \cite{ruderman2025}.
 The effectiveness and necessity of the Lead-compensator becomes even more evident when applying an external (not necessarily matched) disturbance to the closed-loop system.
-For that purpose, the moving cartridge of the actuator (see Fig. \ref{Fig:5}) was mechanically perturbed by temporary pressing down and then releasing.
+For that purpose, the moving cartridge of the actuator (cf. Fig. \ref{Fig:5}) was mechanically perturbed by temporary pressing down and then releasing.
 It should be noted that such manual action cannot be realized with an exactly same effort and same time instants for two consecutive experiments.
-Nevertheless, the comparison is well interpretable as from Fig. \ref{Fig:9}, for $C(s)$ and $C(s)L(s)$ controllers with step reference $x_{\textrm{ref}} = 0.01$ m.
-One can recognize the differences in both transient overshoot and settling after an external disturbance was released.
+Nevertheless, the comparison is well interpretable from Fig. \ref{Fig:9} for the $C(s)$ and $C(s)L(s)$ controllers with a step reference $x_{\textrm{ref}} = 0.01$ m.
+One can recognize the differences in both transient overshoots and settlings after an external disturbance was released.

 Finally, the tuned PI-Lead controller is compared with a standard PID controller which was tuned by the Ziegler and Nichols ultimate sensitivity method, cf. e.g. \cite{franklin2019}.
-Recall that this widely practicing heuristic tuning method requires to determine the ultimate gain $\bar{K}_p$ and ultimate period $T_u$ which both correspond to permanent oscillations of the closed-loop system and, thus, characterize a boundary-stable case.
-Then, the PID control parameters can be assigned as $K_p = 0.6 \, \bar{K}_p$, $T_i = 0.5 \, T_u$, and $T_d = 0.125 \, T_u$, following the so-called Ziegler and Nichols tuning rules, cf. e.g. \cite{aastrom2006,franklin2019}.
-Here $T_d$ is the (standard) differentiator time constant of PID control.
-The experimentally determined ultimate values are $\bar{K}_p = 1290$ and $T_u = 0.098$ sec.
-Following to that, the PID-control tuned by the Ziegler and Nichols method results in
+Recall that this widely used heuristic tuning method requires to determine the ultimate gain $\tilde{K}_p$ and ultimate period $T_u$ which both correspond to permanent oscillations of the closed-loop system and, thus, characterize a boundary-stable case.
+Then, the PID control parameters can be assigned as $K_p = 0.6 \, \tilde{K}_p$, $T_i = 0.5 \, T_u$, and $T_d = 0.125 \, T_u$, following the so-called Ziegler and Nichols tuning rules, cf. e.g. \cite{aastrom2006,franklin2019}.
+Here $T_d$ is the (standard) differentiator time constant of a PID control.
+The experimentally determined ultimate values are $\tilde{K}_p = 1290$ and $T_u = 0.098$ sec.
+Following to that, the PID-control tuned by the Ziegler and Nichols method is